safchik/be-nc-news-project/README.md

 `POST /api/articles/:article_id/comments`: Post a new comment to an article `PATCH /api/articles/:article_id`: Update an article's vote count `DELETE /api/comments/:comment_id`: Delete a comment

+Each endpoint has been designed to handle various possible errors and send appropriate HTTP status codes to the client.

 For more information on each endpoint and how to use them, see the endpoints.json file.